MarwanDebbiche/pylambdarest/README.md

 Unlike most of other Python frameworks, it does not provide any routing capability.
 The routing should be handled by API Gateway itself.

-Basically, it just provide a `@route` decorator to parse the API Gateway event into a `Request` object accessible from the handler function as an argument.
+Basically, it provides a `@route` decorator to parse the API Gateway event into a `Request` object accessible from the handler function as an argument.
 It also formats the handler's output to the expected lambda + API Gateway format seamlessly.

 Turning this: